ChristinaLK/blog/_posts/2017-02-06-knitting-programming.md

 Say what?

 In the world of knitting, there's something called gauge.
-This is basically the size of a 10 stitches x 10 rows (or some other n x n) piece of knitting, based on your yarn, needles, and personal knitting tension.
+Gauge is the size (in inches or centimers) of a 10 stitches x 10 rows (or some other n x n) piece of knitting, based on your yarn, needles, and personal knitting tension.
 When knitting from a new pattern, it's recommended to knit out a test piece called a "swatch" to